Brexit putting Irish peace at risk, former leaders say

 Bill Clinton, the US leader 20 years ago, also spoke out on the Good Friday anniversary.

-He said at an event at University College Dublin that an ongoing dispute over power-sharing between loyalists and republicans in Northern Ireland showed the fragility of the peace process.
+An ongoing dispute over power-sharing between loyalists and republicans in Northern Ireland showed the fragility of the peace process, he said at an event at University College Dublin on Monday (9 April).

 "The whole thing [could] … fall apart and you will go back into the hell people have forgotten of the Troubles," he said.

-He urged all sides to make "whatever compromises have to be made to minimise the damage of Brexit".
+Clinton urged all sides to make "whatever compromises have to be made to minimise the damage of Brexit".

 "Reinstating the border would be an enormous setback," she said.